ING: Energy crisis pulls rug from under the big exporting nations

-USD: Fed curve gets priced higher and flatter
+US$: Fed curve gets priced higher and flatter

 It is fair to say the dollar remains very well bid across the board.
 The much-followed DXY trade-weighted dollar index remains close to its highs of the year above 109, while other trade-weighted measures more weighted towards emerging markets push even higher.
 Two key factors remain at work here.